Aider-AI/aider/examples/add-test.md

-# Create a "black box" test
+# Create a "black box" test case

-This transcript shows GPT-4 creating a black box test case, without being given access to the source code of the function being tested or *any* of the code in the repo.
+This transcript shows GPT-4 creating a black box test case, without being given access to the source code of the function being tested or *any* of the other code in the repo.

 Instead, GPT is operating entirely off a
 [ctags based repo map](https://aider.chat/docs/ctags.html) which provides details on all the symbols and function signatures in the repo.
 Using only the meta-data in the map, GPT is able to:

-  - Find the `cmd_add()` function signature
+  - Find the function signature of the `cmd_add()` function which the user wants a test case for.
-  - Determine that it is a method of the `Command` class, so will need to instantiate an instance to conduct the test.
+  - Determine that it is a method of the `Command` class, so the test case will need to instantiate an instance to conduct the test.
-  - Determine that creating a `Command` instance requires passing in `InputOutput` and `Coder` instances.
+  - Identify that creating a `Command` instance requires passing in `InputOutput` and `Coder` instances.
-  - Determines the arguments requited to instantiate the `InputOuput` instance.
+  - Figure out the arguments required to instantiate the `InputOuput` instance.
+  - The `Coder` class looks complex enough that it decides to use a `MagickMock`

 The signature of `cmd_add()` doesn't have types, so GPT incorrectly guesses that it wants a `list` of files.
 The user uses the `/run` command to